passwordless-id/webauthn/README.md

 1. The browser requests a challenge from the server
 2. The browser triggers `client.register(...)` and sends the result to the server
-3. The server parses and verifies the payload
+3. The server parses and verifies the registration payload
 4. The server stores the credential key of this device for the user account

 Note that unlike traditionnal authentication, the credential key is attached to the device.
 Therefore, it might make sense for a single user account to have multiple credential keys.